 Regular faculty, full-time staff, retirees, trustees, and graduate students can log in to the SSL VPN service using their MSU NetID at vpn.msu.edu.

-An override may be requested by a sponsoring faculty-staff member for SSL-VPN access for temporary/on-call employees, undergraduate students and other NetIDs associated with sponsored individuals by filling out the SSL-VPN request form.
+An override may be requested by a sponsoring faculty-staff member for SSL-VPN access for temporary/on-call employees, undergraduate students and other NetIDs associated with sponsored individuals by filling out the MSU VPN request form.
 SSL VPN access will not be granted to NetIDs used for department or group access.
 An individual may not submit their own override request.